 This is sadly how much of today’s high ticket affiliate marketing industry works in most cases and it’s one of the reasons why I review so many of these programs, expose them and warn people to stay away from it!

-It’s certainly possible in theory to succeed this way, but realistically speaking, not only is it unethical affiliate marketing practice, there is a 99% chance of failure and too often, those who go down the high ticket affiliate marketing hole, end up broke and in debt, and all because they took that blue pill.
+It’s certainly possible in theory to succeed this way, but realistically speaking, not only is it unethical affiliate marketing practice (in my opinion), but there is a 99% chance of failure and too often, those who go down the high ticket affiliate marketing hole, end up broke and in debt, and all because they took that blue pill.

 So now that I’ve explained this, let me give you realistic takes on each affiliate marketing promotion and where it has advantages over the other: